colinpollock/colinpollock.github.io/_posts/2014-11-02-seinfeld-scripts-data.md

 ESTELLE     24
 {% endhighlight %}

 The appearances are also dominated by the main cast.
 Interestingly, some lines are attributed to "MAN" and "WOMAN", which points to some data quality issues.
-Ideally unnamed characters would have unique names like "MAN WATERING PLANS".
+Ideally unnamed characters would have unique names like "MAN WATERING PLANTS".

 Project Ideas